px

 The px()

-function ensures type-safe composition of pseudo strings while preserving string literal types for DX and autocomplete.
+function recommend type-safe composition of pseudo strings while preserving string literal types for DX and autocomplete.

 Example